中文

 Activate

-Surroga embedded a built-in shop from Apple that fully maintained by Apple.
+Surroga embedded a built-in shop provided by Apple.
+This shop is fully maintained by Apple.
 If the payment was completed, Apple should tell the application when network available.
-There are some sugguestions below:
+But, if Apple is not, there are some sugguestions below:

 Content